Flix01/nudge/new_version/README.md

 </details>

 <details>
-<summary><B>How can I add other colliders (i.e. collision shapes), so that I can use height maps, convex and concave meshes, cylinders, capsules, etc.?
-And how can I add constraints between bodies?</B></summary>
+<summary><b>How can I add other colliders (i.e. collision shapes), so that I can use height maps, convex and concave meshes, cylinders, capsules, etc.?
+And how can I add constraints between bodies?</b></summary>

 &nbsp;
 ...I suggest you use another physics library!